When a loved one begins to grow older and needs extra care, weighing your options of home care vs nursing home can be a stressful decision.

 - The benefits of home care vs nursing home drop if the patient needs a steady amount of medical care around-the-clock.

-- The quality of your in-home caregiver determines how good the senior’s care is on a consistent basis.
+- The quality of your in-home caregiver determines how good the senior’s level of care is on a consistent basis.
+Make sure to choose a local, reputable home care company.

 Pros for Nursing Homes